-I use Zoom for video conferencing in my lessons.
-This is a free app and very simple to use.
-Many of you may have used this or similar to keep in touch with family and friends during the lockdown.
+I use Zoom for video conferencing in my piano lessons.
+It is a free app and very simple to use.

 As long as you have reasonable wifi, plus a tablet, laptop or even a smartphone, then it is simple and effective.
 I will email you a unique code to access our remote lesson.
 All you need to do is make sure your device is positioned carefully so I can see you and your piano keys.
 Then we are ready to go!